 Here is my response: Yes, PR works and it is a great way of getting your name out there.
 If you are happy to talk to journalists and reach out to them, it can have a considerable impact on your business.
 PR is a great way of generating brand awareness.

-When I ran a PR and marketing communications agency, we took small ‘invisible’ enterprises and made them well known within their industry and target markets.
+When I ran a PR agency, we took small ‘invisible’ enterprises and made them well known within their industry and target markets.

 Why not build a list of media contacts with whom you could exchange emails and have telephone conversations?
 They may wish to interview you or they may request copy from you in terms of articles and case studies.